Committees and Workgroups

 Real Estate Data is typically delivered as a package comprised of a set of data for a specific business need.
 The RESO Data Dictionary defines all the fields (and their specific characteristics) available to be included in a payload.
 The Payloads Workgroup purpose is to define Payload Categories based upon Real Estate Industry business need and which fields are to be included in each Payload Category as specified within the RESO Data Dictionary.
 More information about Payloads and the Payloads workgroup can be found here.

 The purpose of the RESO Research & Development Workgroup is to solicit and review submitted business cases from the real estate community and identify how RESO can contribute to the benefit of that business process.
-More information about UPI and the UPI workgroup can be found here.
+More information about the R&D Workgroup can be found here.

 The mission of the Transport Workgroup is to provide technical processes for analyzing extensions to transport methods in current and future versions of the RETS specification.
 The current focus is to provide an up to date industry standard RESTful Web API interface for real estate transactions.
-More information about the API and the Transport Workgroup can be found here.
+More information about the Transport Workgroup can be found here.

 The Universal Property Identification (UPI) Workgroup, formerly the Property Unique ID Workgroup will review and build from efforts from the U.S. government, public records industry and other data standards organizations to build the “definitive” standard for the Universal Property Identifier to be used by the real estate industry.
 The benefits of a Universal Property Identifier include easier identification of parcels across market boundaries, the unification of public records from multiple sources in one display, faster updates to physical property characteristics.
 More information about UPI and the UPI workgroup can be found here.